smit1998/slacker-backend/assumption.md

 meaning that the name would only be private to the people who are not in this channel, or it is also private to the people who are in the channel

+4. authorized user can send a message to a channel, even though this user still not in this channel

+5. only authorized user who was in this channel can send the message to the channel